zavalit/zavalit.github.io/_provisioning/vagrant_puppet_docker.md

 as a host?
 We should have a max possible control of our environment, in a case we mess it along with out host system, you can be never sure of all possible side effects your host system have apart.

 {% highlight ruby %}
-# empty ubuntu image with hostname phping
+# empty ubuntu image with hostname phping.local
 Vagrant.configure("2") do |config|

   config.vm.box = "ubuntu/trusty64"